Navy probe finds major failures in fire that destroyed ship

 Efforts to put out the fire were hampered because the ship’s crew and other outside fire response departments and organizations were not coordinated, couldn’t communicate effectively, hadn’t exercised together and weren’t well trained, the report said.

 The report, written by Vice Adm.
 Scott Conn, included a number of recommended changes and improvements that have been endorsed by Lescher.
 The Navy set up a new fire safety assessment program that conducts random inspections, and has taken steps to increase training.
-As many as 50 of those inspections have already been done, and officials said they are finding good results.
+Nearly 170 of those inspections have already been done, and officials said they are finding good results.

 The Navy also conducted a historical study, looking closely at 15 shipyard fires over the last 12 years.
 It found recurring trends including failures to comply with fire prevention, detection and response policies.